subtlemedicalinc/dev-tool-configuration/packages/config-semantic-release/README.md

   commits and put them into the release.
 - Publish the `master` branch as the release branch.
 - Publish any branch matching the pattern `^[a-z]{3}/` as a pre-release.
+- Backport from the release branch to the `develop` branch.

 ### `npm-library`